 (3) If a Market Participant cannot comply with the October 1 deadline at the time this Section first applies to the Market Participant, the Market Participant shall request an extension of the deadline by providing ERCOT a written explanation of why it cannot meet the deadline.
 The explanation must include a plan and timeline for compliance not to exceed six months from the original deadline.
 ERCOT shall review that extension request and notify the Market Participant if the request is approved or denied.
 ERCOT may approve no more than one extension request per Market Participant.

-(4) By December 1 of each year, ERCOT shall acknowledge receipt of each DCAA audit received and indicate whether any required information is missing from the DCAA.
+(4) By December 1 of each year, ERCOT shall acknowledge receipt of each MAAA audit received and indicate whether any required information is missing from the MAAA .

 16.12.4 ERCOT Audit - Consequences of Non-compliance

-(1) ERCOT, or its designee, shall review the DCAA submitted under Section 16.12.3, Market Participant Audits of User Security Administrators and Digital Certificates, and may audit the Market Participant for compliance with the provisions of this Section 16.12, User Security Administrator and Digital Certificates.
+(1) ERCOT, or its designee, shall review the MAAA submitted under Section 16.12.3, Market Participant Audits of User Security Administrators and MIS Access, and may audit the Market Participant for compliance with the provisions of this Section 16.12, User Security Administrator and Access to the MIS.
 The Market Participant shall cooperate fully with ERCOT in such audits.

-(2) On or about December 15 of each year, ERCOT shall report to the Public Utility Commission of Texas (PUCT) all Market Participants failing to properly perform and/or submit complete DCAA(s) as described in Section 16.12.3 or non-compliance with Section 16.12.3.
+(2) On or about December 15 of each year, ERCOT shall report to the Public Utility Commission of Texas (PUCT) all Market Participants failing to properly perform and/or submit complete MAAA(s) as described in Section 16.12.3 or non-compliance with Section 16.12.3.

-(3) ERCOT, after providing notice to the Market Participant and PUCT Staff, may disqualify the Market Participant’s USA and/or revoke any or all Digital Certificates assigned to the Market Participant if:
+(3) ERCOT, after providing notice to the Market Participant and PUCT Staff, may disqualify the Market Participant’s USA and/or revoke any or all access to the MIS by the Market Participant if:

 (a) The Market Participant does not properly and timely perform the audit;